rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

         return np.empty(shape, dtype=dtype, device=device)

-The implementation for NumPy may be as simple as setting the device attribute to ``'cpu'`` and raising an exception if array creation functions encounter any other value.
+The implementation for NumPy may be as simple as setting the device attribute to the string ``'cpu'`` and raising an exception if array creation functions encounter any other value.

 Dtypes and casting rules